YuukanOO/uniformcss.com/docs/fundamentals/helper-functions.md

 ## Typography Functions

-Uniform provides various functions to pull values from font related maps such as `font-size` and `font-family`.
-For more information, please visit <a class="hover.underline" href="/get-started/typography">typography</a>.
+Uniform provides various functions to pull values from font related maps such as `font-sizes` and `font-families`.

 #### Font Family

-The `font-family()` function returns values from the font-family map provided an existing variant is passed in as a parameter.
+The `font-family()` function returns values from the `font-families` map.
 When pluralized, the `font-families()` function returns the entire map.

 ```scss
 .element {